The following document explains the basics of the Family First Prevention Services Act, why it is so important, and what challenges lie ahead.

 Legislation to Ease Transition on Family First Prevention Services Act Implementation Introduced

 The Family First Transition and Support Act (S. 1376 and H.R.
-2702) was recently introduced in Congress and would provide States and territories with resources and funding flexibility as they implement the Family First Prevention Services Act (FFPSA) and enhance support for foster care providers and parents and relatives who are struggling to care for their children.
+2702) would provide States and territories with resources and funding flexibility as they implement the Family First Prevention Services Act (FFPSA) and enhance support for foster care providers and parents and relatives who are struggling to care for their children.
 Lutheran Services in America has endorsed this bill and we encourage our members to reach out to their lawmakers asking them to co-sponsor the legislation through our Action Alert.

 Family First Prevention Services Act: Implementation Update

 On February 9, 2018, President Trump signed into law the landmark, bipartisan Family First Prevention Services Act (FFPSA) as part of a bill funding the federal government.
 Lutheran Services in America has supported this legislation since it was first introduced in 2016.

 This new law may have implications for your accreditation requirements.
 And it may impact reimbursement eligibility for services you currently provide or those that you may choose to provide in the future.